 Place an ear of corn on the Mkeka for your non-human family member.

-Make a pet-safe Karamu feast
+Make a pet-safe Karamu feast.

-New Year
+New Year Celebrations

 Play ball while watching the New Year’s Ball drop.

-Have a pet-friendly New Year’s bash
+Have a pet-friendly New Year’s bash.

 People often have large, lavish celebrations to celebrate the transition from one year to the next, complete with dancing, loud music, and champagne.
 While our pets do not always appreciate big, raucous parties, a smaller canine-oriented party may be more suitable.

-Dress up for an Instagram session
+Dress up for an Instagram session.

 As part of the New Year’s festivities, many people dress in brightly colored and sparkly outfits.
 Although not all of our companion animals enjoy dressing up, some of them truly enjoy the activity.
 If your pet falls in the latter category, get out your most vivid pet costumes and let them ham it up for the camera.